Naomi Woolverton

 ā

-Kids have big emotions and behaviours in response to situations that are too much for their brains, bodies and nervous systems.
-My approach focuses on building a relationship with your child while my presence offers co-regulation and creates a safe space for their self-expression through right-brain approaches.
+Kids have big emotions and behaviours in situations that are too much for their brains, bodies and nervous systems.
+My approach focuses on building a relationship with your child while my presence offers co-regulation and creates a space where they can use self-expression through right-brain approaches.
 Working with your child also means working with you!
-I believe that together, we can work to support the relational attachment that is the key to the development of your child's securely attached self.
+I believe in the power of us working together to support the development of your child's securely attached self.

 Why I Care.

-Sometimes childhood is interrupted by things that are messy and difficult leading to patterns and habits of adaptation forced by their nervous system.
-I care because a space for children to explore their feelings, to be as they are, and to be curious can make a real difference and I am passionate about how play, art, and expressive approaches hold space for children as they explore their inner world.
-As a child-centred counsellor, I make an effort to be present, heart-centred, and embodied, as they learn how to be connected to their thoughts, emotions, and bodies with self-acceptance and empowerment.
+Sometimes childhood is interrupted by things that are messy and difficult and this can lead to big emotions and big behaviours from kids.
+I care because a space for children to explore their feelings, to be as they are, and to be curious can make a real difference for them!
+I am passionate about how play, art, and expressive approaches can help kids explore their inner world and understand themselves.
+As a child-centred counsellor, I make an effort to be present and embodied while they learn how to be connected to their thoughts, emotions, and bodies and develop a social emotional toolkit.

 My Education & Credentials.